Overview

 The creator ephemeral public key is an ECIES key, big-endian.
 It is used for the KDF for the IBGW layer and reply keys and IVs.
 This is only included in the plaintext record in an Inbound Tunnel Build message.
 It is required because there is no DH at this layer for the build record.

 The tunnel build options is a Mapping structure as defined in [Common].
-This is for future use.
-No options are currently defined.
+The only options currently defined are for bandwidth parameters, as of API 0.9.65, see below for details.
 If the Mapping structure is empty, this is two bytes 0x00 0x00.
 The maximum size of the Mapping (including the length field) is 98 bytes, and the maximum value of the Mapping length field is 96.

 Short Request Record Encrypted